 You hear in the industry about developers trying to capture the rent growth, but it really depends on the type of building.
 For some spec buildings, developers still want leases to be long-term, secured cash flow.
 Other business parks can execute short-term leases and capture rent growth within reason.

-5. Industrial design is becoming more hyper-focused on sustainability and last-mile shipping trends.
+5. Industrial design is becoming more hyper-focused on sustainability, last-mile shipping trends and reverse logistics facilities.

 When designing an industrial facility, sustainability is at the top of the list.
 Jurisdictions want to know how these buildings can be more sustainable and have less negative environmental impact.
 Solar and solar-ready buildings are a large component of that, along with EV charging stations.
 You can get even more granular with the type of lights, toilets, sinks, windows, HVAC distribution and appliances in the building.
 Additionally, there are more infill facilities, making the parking lot almost worth more than the actual building.

 *Data provided by JLL and CBRE’s Quarterly Industrial Market Reports

 Did you know ARCO is the #1 contractor for warehouse & distribution facilities in the U.S., according to ENR?
 If you have a question on the industrial sector or would like to get more information on industrial unit costs, contact us today: